 - Then click on the Probation Intake Session link to begin.

-Meet with an Academic Recovery Coach and develop an Academic Recovery Plan
+Step Two Meet with an Academic Recovery Guide and develop an Academic Recovery Plan

-Students will identify their Academic Recovery Coach during the intake session.
-Academic Recovery Coaches are selected faculty and staff who are trained to help students who are on probation.
+Students will identify their Academic Recovery Guide during the intake session.
+Academic Recovery Guides are selected faculty and staff who are trained to help students who are on probation.

-Meet with your Academic Recovery Coach to work through your Academic Recovery Plan.
+Meet with your Academic Recovery Guide to work through your Academic Recovery Plan.
 Ideally, you should develop and begin working on your plan early in the semester.
-Your Academic Recovery Coach will remove the registration hold once you've completed your plan and you'll be positioned for academic success.
+Your Academic Recovery Guide will remove the registration hold once you've completed your plan and you'll be positioned for academic success.

 - What is Probation?